 Hosted vendors may offer a Session Border Controller (SBC) device to help improve data quality, but this will considerably add to system’s cost and complexity.
 If you think voice quality may be an issue in larger networks, consider this when evaluating hosted vs. on-premise systems.

 5. True Costs of Tech Support

-If your company currently manages your own data, chances are you already have a well-staffed IT team--and implementing a hosted PBX system is unlikely to eliminate your existing staff.
+If your company currently manages your own data, chances are you already have a well-staffed IT team--and implementing a hosted system is unlikely to eliminate your existing staff.
 Rather, this just transfers support responsibility to a third-party and adds to your current support costs (rather than reducing them).

-If you currently don’t have an IT team, then hosted PBX can potentially save your company from having to hire technical staff members.
+If you currently don’t have an IT team, then hosted can potentially save your company from having to hire technical staff members.
 However, you should also consider how relying on third-party support works with your company’s current strategies.
 If your telephone system is critical to your business, you should be very comfortable with your vendor that will be responsible for system support.